raspberrypilearning/memory/en/step_4.md

 --- /task ---

 --- task ---
-Duplicate the code again twice for the green and yellow buttons, and change the necessary parts so that the character responds correctly.
+Duplicate the code again twice (for the green and yellow buttons), and change the necessary parts so that the character responds correctly to the new `broadcasts`{:class="blockevents"} .
 --- /task ---

-Remember to test the code you've added!
+Remember to test the code!
 Can you memorise a sequence of five colours?
 Is the sequence different each time?

-You could also display some flashing lights as a reward once the list is empty, as that means the entire sequence was memorised correctly.
+When the player repeats the whole colour sequence correctly, the `sequence`{:class="blockdata"} list emtpy and the player wins.
+If you want, you can also display some flashing lights as a reward once the `sequence`{:class="blockdata"} list is empty.

 --- task ---
 Add this code to the end of your character's `when flag clicked`{:class="blockevents"} script: